-Herculaneum and Pompeii have a lot in common.
+Herculaneum has a lot in common with the nearby city of Pompeii.
 They are both Roman cities that were destroyed by the eruption of Vesuvius in 79 AD, their ruins have been excavated and are open to visitors, and they are both on the same train line from Naples.
 So why do tourists flock to the ruins of Pompeii while Herculaneum remains considerably less visited?

 Like so many places in this part of Italy, Herculaneum was founded by the Greeks; set up as a trading post on the Bay of Naples and named after the great hero Hercules.
 In Roman times it was a rival to Pompeii: Herculaneum was richer than its larger, busier neighbour, a place for wealthy citizens to live.